Your Choice Matters

 We’ve teamed up with Tour Green/Alaska Wind for Schools to help fund wind turbine installations and renewable energy education at schools across Alaska.

 Here at KAW, we believe renewable energy resources are critical to the future of our planet.
 We’re hoping to do all we can to promote renewable technologies in Alaska and beyond.
 Together, one step at a time, we can all make a difference.
-One day, we’d love to get a wind turbine of our own to help run the kayak shop!
+One day, we’d love to get a wind turbine or solar panel of our own to help run the kayak shop!

 Thank you for kayaking with us – and therefore helping to support the environment, the wildlife we visit, and these incredible resources.
 We take our commitment to our employees, environment, and community seriously.
 From our extensive guide training to supporting local nonprofits, we continually strive towards sustainable practices that are good for our planet.